plot-network/plotbridge-website/content/activities/crosspb.md

 **Schedule:**

-A total of 16,800 XCCs and 168,000 PBPs are arranged as rewards for this event.
+A total of 16,800 XCC and 168,000 PBP are arranged as rewards for this event.
 The event is divided into 3 phases.

 -   The first phase of the event is scheduled to start at 1:00 GMT on May 31st and end at 1:00 GMT on June 6th.